 Undoubtedly, MS Excel has long been one of the most reliable tools to maintain small databases, it is not the answer to the complex requirements of a maintenance department.
-Below are the top five reasons to switch from spreadsheets to a maintenance management solution
+To understand the benefits of a CMMS system, see below the top five reasons to make the switch:

 A CMMS maintains all the asset related information in one place.
 This also facilitates performing a search when looking for specific information.